-In 2013, the latest PDF NCAA Rules Books editions will contain interactive features, such as a hyper-linked index and table of contents.
-In the near future you can also expect hyper-links to major rule changes and points of emphasis, where applicable.
+The latest PDF NCAA Rules Books editions also contain interactive features, such as a hyperlinked index and table of contents.
+Major rules changes and points of emphasis, where applicable, are also hyperlinked.
+Of course, you can also use the PDF search capabilities to locate all instances of a particular word or term.